Mount Wilson (California)

-Mount Wilson is a peak in the San Gabriel Mountains, located within the San Gabriel Mountains National Monument and Angeles National Forest in Los Angeles County, California.
+Mount Wilson is at the peak of the San Gabriel Mountains, located within the San Gabriel Mountains National Monument and Angeles National Forest in Los Angeles County, California.
 With only minor topographical prominence the peak is not naturally noticeable from a distance, although it is easily identifiable due to the large number of antennas near its summit.
 It is a subsidiary peak of nearby San Gabriel Peak.
+Quartz diorite is the dominant bedrock.

 It is the location of the Mount Wilson Observatory, which is an important astronomical facility in Southern California with historic 60 in and 100 in aperture telescopes, and 60 ft and 150 ft tall solar towers.
 The newer CHARA Array, run by Georgia State University, is also sited there and does important interferometric stellar research.

 The summit is at 5710 ft.
-While not the tallest peak in its vicinity, it is high enough in elevation that snow can sometimes interrupt astronomical activities on the mountain.
+While not the tallest peak in its vicinity, it is high enough in elevation that snow can sometimes interrupt astronomical activities.
 All of the mountains south of the summit are far shorter leading to unobstructed views across the Los Angeles Basin, Orange County, the Inland Empire, and out to Ventura County, San Diego County and the Pacific Ocean.
 On most days, Santa Catalina Island, some 65 mi south, is visible.
 On clear days, other Channel Islands visible include San Clemente Island at 95 mi, Santa Barbara Island at 76 mi, San Nicolas Island at 107 mi, Santa Cruz Island at 98 mi and San Miguel Island at 133 mi.
 At an elevation of 5,710 ft, the horizon on the ocean extends 92 mi.

 Mount Wilson is also heavily utilized for relay broadcasting of radio and television for the Greater Los Angeles Area.